Short Manaslu Circuit Trek — 10 Days Around the World's 8th Highest Peak

 • Manaslu circuit trekking is the most difficult trek in the Himalayas.
 The trail is highly demanding and steep.
 This trek is only for experienced trekkers.

 • Yes, you mandatorily need a guide for the Manaslu trek.
-You can't do the Manaslu circuit solo.
+But you can do the Manaslu circuit as a solo trekker, with a guide.

 • To go to Manaslu, you have to first commute to the starting point of the trail, which is Soti Khola.
 It is situated 126 km away from Kathmandu.
 You can take 6 hours long ride from Kathmandu to Soti Khola in a public bus/jeep.